 However, this is just one of the many benefits you’ll gain from joining us.
 You’ll also have access to an opulent atmosphere where you’ll enjoy premium dining, weekly activities and entertainment, chauffeured transportation, and personal assistance.
 This will allow you to enjoy a lifestyle that is comfortable and fulfilling.

-Why Choose The Trace’s Retirement Community?
+Why Choose The Trace’s Senior Living Community?

 Our team has extensive experience working with patients that have developed incontinence and they understand the private and sensitive nature of it.
 Although the majority of incontinence cases are non-hazardous, there are instances where a patient may be incapable of urinating or could suffer a total bladder control loss.
 If this is accompanied by diarrhea or rashes that last longer than twenty-four hours, then these individuals will be taken to a physician as an extra precaution.